ygivenx/ml101/docs/jupyter/README.md

-# Brest Cancer Tumor Classification
+# Breast Cancer Tumor Classification

 The objective of this module it to predict the likelihood for a patient getting diagnosed with a malignant form of breast cancer using the attributes of the dataset.